Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,610 a year including full coverage.
-Comprehensive insurance costs an estimated $308, collision insurance costs $582, and liability is estimated at $520.
-Liability-only coverage costs approximately $592 a year, and high-risk coverage costs $3,488 or more.
-16-year-old drivers receive the highest rates at up to $6,130 a year.
+U.S. average insurance rates for a Jeep Cherokee are $1,610 a year including full coverage.
+Comprehensive costs an estimated $308 each year, collision costs $582, and liability costs $520.
+Liability-only coverage costs as little as $592 a year, with high-risk coverage costing around $3,488.
+16-year-old drivers pay the highest rates at $6,130 a year or more.

 Average premium for full coverage: $1,610

-Rates are based on $500 physical damage insurance deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 U.S. states and for different Cherokee trim levels.
+Rate estimates include $500 policy deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 U.S. states and Cherokee models.

-For the average 40-year-old driver, prices range range from as low as $592 for the bare minimum liability coverage to a much higher rate of $3,488 for a driver that may need high-risk insurance.
+For an average driver, Jeep Cherokee insurance prices go from the low end price of $592 for the bare minimum liability coverage to a high rate of $3,488 for a driver that may need high-risk insurance.

-Living in a larger city can have significant affects on the price of auto insurance.
-More rural locations tend to have a lower frequency of comprehensive and collision claims than congested cities.
-The price range example below illustrates the difference location can make on insurance prices.
+Your location can have significant affects on the price of auto insurance.
+More rural locations have lower incidents of comprehensive and collision claims than congested cities.

-These examples highlight why anyone shopping for car insurance should get quotes for a targeted area and risk profile, instead of using rate averages.
+The ranges above highlight why all drivers should compare rates for a targeted area, instead of using rate averages.

 Use the form below to get customized rates for your location.